 This period of a woman’s life causes a series of changes in her sex hormones, as well as her thyroid and adrenal hormones, all of which play an important role in cellular energy regulation.
 When these processes are thrown off, it’s normal to feel more fatigued or to tire out easily even after getting a good night’s sleep.

 There are lots of reasons why women tend to gain weight during menopause.
 Low levels of estrogen promote belly fat storage and increased waist circumference, for example.
-Higher levels of visceral belly fat are also associated with several other weight-related health problems, including type 2 diabetes, insulin resistance, and heart disease.
+Higher levels of visceral belly fat are also associated with several other weight-related health problems, including type 2 diabetes, and heart disease.